gtoff/gtoff.github.io/index.md

 # Cloud Robotics Initiative @ ICCLab

-I currently lead the **Cloud Robotics Initiative** at the [Distributed Systems Group @ InIT]((https://www.zhaw.ch/en/engineering/institutes-centres/init/distributed-systems/)) (a.k.a.
-ICCLab).
+I currently lead the **Distributed Systems for Robotics** research initiative at the [Distributed Systems Group @ InIT](https://www.zhaw.ch/en/engineering/institutes-centres/init/distributed-systems/) (DSY).

-Our mission is to advance the synergy between cloud computing, robotics, and AI through research, education, and community engagement.
+Building on the ROS middleware, we address the development of autonomous robot applications catering for high-level robot functionality (e.g., mapping, navigation, perception, manipulation, deliberation, agents) with a focus on distributed systems (e.g., agentic AI, MCP, cloud/edge/fog robotics, multi-agents, multi-robot, simulation, fleet-management, integration with AI services, robot-specific networking and storage).
+The usage of distributed systems allows to extend the capabilities of robots (computing power, context information, artificial intelligence, ...) as well as to manage and coordinate them.
+Programming frameworks like ROS and automation services enable developers to integrate robots into services without having in-depth knowledge at device level.

 ---

 # Overview

-At ICCLab, we focus on:
+At DSY , we focus on:
-- **Research**: Pioneering robotics, AI, and cloud integration through Innosuisse and EU Horizon Europe projects.
+- **Research**: robotics, AI, and distributed systems integration through Innosuisse and EU Horizon Europe projects.
 - **Education**: Teaching robotics, guiding BSc/MSc theses, and hosting impactful workshops.
 - **Dissemination**: Sharing knowledge at meetups, conferences, and topic groups.